Garrett-DDLong/AnsibleTest/README.md

-The error I keep on getting is:
+The errors I keep on getting are:

 ERROR!
 Neither the collection requirement entry key 'name', nor 'source' point to a concrete resolvable collection artifact.
 Also 'name' is not an FQCN.
 A valid collection name must be in the format <namespace>.<collection>.
 Please make sure that the namespace and the collection name  contain characters from [a-zA-Z0-9_] only.